lespicker/jekyll-bootstrap/residential-installations/index.md

 ### Wall Coverings

+{% img /images/image57-wall.jpg %}

 Are you looking for exceptional visual pizzazz for large wall coverage?
 Then our specialized wall coverings are perfect.
 We print in our studio on the best quality wall covering vinyl from Intelicoat Technologies, the finest manufacturer in the United States.
 We then double coat each strip to achieve utmost durability and protection from spills and bumps.
 We can install images as long as your wall runs.
 Check this video to see a recent thirty-foot wall that we covered with one of Les' purpose-shot images of Baltimore Harbor.

+### Custom Designed Art Pieces

+At Les Picker Fine Art Photography, we can custom-design artwork  for those special areas of your home.
+In those cases, our ability and experience using unique materials and specialized mounting solutions will enable you to make your vision a beautiful reality.
+Whether you are looking for a modern plexiglas triptych, a sleek aluminum print or a wall covering for an odd-shaped room, we would be honored to work with you to custom design a solution that will beautify those spaces.

 To discuss your home decorating requirements, please contact us (410) 942-0500 or by [email](mailto:lespicker@gmail.com).